ncschroeder/Singletonopoly/README.md

 | Gauss        |   6    |      768       |              384              |     423      |           192            |     96       |  192  |  384  |  576  |  768  |  960  | 1,152 |
 | Turing       |   7    |      896       |              448              |     494      |           224            |     112      |  224  |  448  |  672  |  896  | 1,120 | 1,344 |
 | Hampton      |   8    |     1,024      |              512              |     564      |           256            |     128      |  256  |  512  |  768  | 1,024 | 1,280 | 1,536 |

-#### Name Origins and Pronunciations

-Many of these have pronunciations that aren’t obvious so I’ll do my best to spell out the pronunciation in parentheses.

-- Isaac Newton and Gottfried Leibniz (*got-freed libe-nitz*) are mathematicians who invented and developed calculus.

-- Granby, Monett, Neosho, and Aurora are towns along US Route 60 southwest of Springfield, MO.
-That is a stretch of highway I traveled down a few times during my time living in Springfield and attending Missouri State University.

-- The Vauxhall neighborhood is England themed.
-Vauxhall is a district in London.
-Victoria is a former British queen.
-Nottingham and Manchester are cities in England, though Manchester is also a St. Louis suburb and Manchester Road is also a road in the St. Louis area.
-The British English way of pronouncing Nottingham is *noddingum*.

-- Monrovia, Luanda, Kinshasa, and Lagos are cities in Africa. :earth_africa:

-- The Ozark neighborhood is Lake of the Ozarks themed. :speedboat: :bikini: :sunrise: :swimming_man: Camden County is where most of the lake and surrounding area is.
-Lake Shore Drive is a road in Chicago but goes with the theme.
-Osage Beach is one of the cities at the Lake of the Ozarks and there’s a real road there called Osage Beach Parkway.

-- Augusta, Sullivan, Labadie, and Potosi are towns in east central Missouri, not far from Union, where I spent much of my life.

-- The Little Italy neighborhood is, of course, Italian themed.
-Ezio Auditore (*et-zee-o ow-de-toray*) is the protagonist in 3 *Assassin’s Creed* games.
-He’s from Florence in modern-day Italy.
-I say *modern-day* Italy because the games take place during the 1400s to 1500s and Italy as we know it today didn’t become a country until the 1800s, I think.
-Speaking of Florence, the Italian name for it is Firenze (*fee-rent-zay*) and the Italian name for Venice is Venezia (*venetzia*).

-- Carl Friedrich Gauss (Gauss rhymes with mouse), Leonhard Euler (*lay-o-nard oy-ler*), Srinivasa (similar to *slee-nee-vasa*) Ramanujan, and Euclid (not *oy-clid* but *you-clid*) are mathematicians.
-Euler is Swiss and Euclid is an ancient Greek which explains the different pronunciations of *eu*.
-Euclid Avenue is also a street in St. Louis. :fleur_de_lis:

-- Alan Turing, Edsger Dijkstra (*dike-struh*), Donald Knuth (*ka-newth*), and Dennis Ritchie are computer scientists.

-- Hampton, Chesapeake, Suffolk (*suff-ick*), and Norfolk (*nor-foke*) are cities in the Hampton Roads region of Eastern Virginia.

 #### Pawning